bclinkinbeard/grunt-browserify/README.md

 Run this task with the `grunt browserify` command.
 As with other Grunt plugins, the `src` and `dest` properties are most important: `src` will use the Grunt glob pattern to specify files for inclusion in the browserified package, and `dest` will specify the outfile for the compiled module.

 ### Options

+#### noParse
+Type: `[String]`

+Array of file paths that Browserify should not attempt to parse for `require()` statements.
+Will significantly increase build times for projects that reference large libraries like jQuery or Angular.
+All shimmed paths (see below) will be added to `noParse` by default.

 #### ignore
 Type: `[String]`